malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 ## Low level state representation

-How do we train the state representation?

-In the complete architecture, the state representation will be used as input to highel level executive control networks.
-It represents abstract features that the higher level network will decide how to use.
-Thus we don't expect it to have any direct relationship to the external environment and cannot train the sense interpetation network directly.
-In practice, provided it is initialised with random weights, its initial configuration will provide a meaningful usefulness of representation even without training.
-This is known as _reservior computing_, and its usefulness is proven and leveraged further in the theory of [Extreme Learning Machines](https://en.wikipedia.org/wiki/Extreme_learning_machine).

-We may wish to apply some tuning pressure to the state representation in order to achieve some goals and alleviate some concerns:
-1. Training of other networks in the agent will become trivial if the state representation is a constant zero output, so there may be pressure to tune towards that outcome unless we counteract it.
-2. We don't yet know what kind of information the high level networks will require, so we have only a vague notion that the state representation needs to be useful.
+How do we train the state representation that the sense intepretation network will output?
+In the complete architecture, the state representation will be used as input to higher level networks, and possibly the goal representation too.
+We don't yet know what kind of information the high level networks will require, so we have only a vague notion that the state representation needs to be useful.
 This can be clarified a little by stating that it must produce a high contrast of outputs for highly different inputs.
 We paraphrase this vague requirement as requiring the representation to have _high saliency_.

-As a first step towards providing some tuning pressure, we could setup a sort of adversarial network architecture.
-From the raw action output, we could train an extra network to predict the expected state on the next time step, and we could compare the outputs between those two networks.
-We might use RMSE and apply half the loss to each network for training.
-We could probably improve this further by calculating a loss that specifically measures contrast or saliency of the output; for example, perhaps the 'gram matrix' used in the [neural style transfer](https://www.tensorflow.org/tutorials/generative/style_transfer) TensorFlow tutorial could help here.
-See Option 1 in diagram below.
+There are a number of options available:

+**Back-prop pressure from layers above**
+* Depend entirely on training being applied at higher levels, with the back-propogation from that training applying a training pressure to the low level state interpretation network.
+* We want to encourage convergence across multiple layers, whereas this approach depnds entirely on the layer above forcing convergence, so it's not so great on its own.
+* Additionally, it means that activity that is triggered only within the low-level layer (eg: 'jitter' movements) will not apply any learning pressure.

+**Reservour computing**
+* In practice, provided the state interpretation network is initialised with random weights, its initial configuration will provide a meaningful usefulness of representation even without training.
+This is known as _reservior computing_, and its usefulness is proven and leveraged further in the theory of [Extreme Learning Machines](https://en.wikipedia.org/wiki/Extreme_learning_machine).

+**Future state prediction**
+* Under a sort of adversarial network architecture, tee off the sense interpretation network againts a prediction network.
+The prediction network would predict the expected state on the next time step, based on the current raw sense inputs and motor control inputs.
+The error would be the difference between the outputs from two networks.
+Both networks would be trained against this error, so that they converge to the same representation.
-In practice, this approach probably wouldn't give us much.
-Furthermore, assuming that the networks are randomly initialised with a distribution having mean zero, the shared loss will on average encourage both networks towards zero.
+* This approach alone will likely converge towards a 'zero representation', where all inputs lead to a zero output.
+That would be the easiest path to minimise the training loss.
+Additionally, assuming that the networks are randomly initialised with a distribution having mean zero, the shared loss will on average encourage both networks towards zero.
+* Thus it will need to be paired up with something to increase saliency.
+For example the 'gram matrix' used in the [neural style transfer](https://www.tensorflow.org/tutorials/generative/style_transfer) TensorFlow tutorial, or some other mutual-information metric.

+**Reward prediction**
-Another approach could be to use the state representation as input to predict the reward received, and to use supervised learning to train a Q network with backpropagation into the state interpretation network.
-The intuition here is that it will ensure that the state representation has sufficient saliency for accurate reward prediction.
-See Option 2 in diagram below.
-The problem is, in the prior section, our choose was to reward based on the current state representation.
-So it doesn't add anything that isn't already there.
+* Use the state representation as input to predict the reward received, and to use supervised learning to train a Q network with backpropagation into the state interpretation network.

-One way of solving this could be to slightly change the RL training in the section above.
-Instead of rewarding based on the state output, we could reward based on the actual limb positions that were observed during data collection.
-Then our state to reward prediction network has something more meaningful to learn.
-Also, this would seem to be a better reward function overall: it is more aligned with the actual goal of training the motor policy to control the limbs to reach a desired outcome, and it is less dependent on changes in state representation.
-The problem is that, under the current architectural framework, the implementation of this reward function depends more on external computation so cannot be internalised into the agent's online self-learning.

-Some experimentation will be required here.
-For now, we'll work on the assumption that the sense interpretation network acts as a _reserviour_, and doesn't need training.
+* The intuition here is that it will ensure that the state representation has sufficient saliency for accurate reward prediction.
+* The problem is that, in the section above on low-level motor control training, our choice was to reward motor control policy based on the current state representation.
+So this approach doesn't add anything that isn't already there.
+* A solution could be to use ground truth values for motor control reward (ie: actual limb positions), and then a reward prediction network off the state representation could lead to something useful.
+However, this depends on external rewards, and we want to train the agent using intrinsic rewards -- especially for the low-level networks.

+**Variational autoencoders**
+* An approach that has been successfully applied by other researches is to use a [Variational Autoencoder](https://en.wikipedia.org/wiki/Variational_autoencoder) (VAE).
+* Like the prediction approaches above, autoencoders tee off two networks against each other.
+They use the idea that the sense-interpretation network from raw sense to higher level representation is an _encoder_, and thus there can exist a _decoder_ which does the opposite.
+By feeding the encoder output into the decoder, the final output should be something similar to the raw sense inputs.
+* VAEs are autoencoders with an additional regularization that ensures a smoother representation space.
+The intuition is that similar raw inputs should lead to similar encoded representations.
+However, in practice it has been observed that simple autoencoders produce chaotic results with similar raw inputs leading to very different encoded representations.
+So a regularization term is added to training to smooth that out.
+* This has an added bonus that the representation space now operates as a euclidean space and you can compute _distances_ between two state representations (Nair _et _al_, 2018).
+* The idea of pairing up a forward and a backward facing network seems to fit quite well with the [Adapative resonance theory](https://en.wikipedia.org/wiki/Adaptive_resonance_theory) of biological brains.

+I suspect that the best result is a combination of:
+* Variational autoencoders
+* Back-prop pressure from layers above
+* Use of a good state space exploration learning approach such as the jitter signals discussed above or the Diversity Is All You Need (DIAYN) approach of (Eysenbach _et al_, 2018).

 ![Low Level state saliency](files/An-agi-architecture-v1-low-level-state-saliency.png)

-### Variational Autoencoders
-Another approach that might prove very helpful in this context is to take advantage of some of the work that led to [Variational Autoencoders](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73) (VAE).

-VAEs pair up an encoder and decoder network in a setup that is similar to an adversarial pairing, they can be trained so that the decoder can reproduce something as close as possible to the original before it was encoded.
-And the resultant encoded representation has a significantly reduced dimensionality from the original source.
-Additionally, variational encoders include a regularization technique to ensure that the encoded representation as a 'regular' pattern so that similar sources have similar encoded representations.

-This happens to fit quite well with an attempt to recreate what biology does: pairing forward and backward prediction.
-In fact, it offers a potentially more constructive approach than a mere computational reserviour.

-### Raw State Representation is a Bad Goal Representation
-Tbd: flesh this out further...

-As discussed in Section 4 of https://papers.nips.cc/paper/2018/file/7ec69dd44416c46745f6edd947b470cd-Paper.pdf, while it is possible to use the state representation as a goal representation, the solution does not scale well.
-The authors of that paper propose an alternative: .....tbd....

 ## Proprioception